 - When not in use, turn off or lock the devices.

 - DO NOT store high-risk or moderate-risk data (e.g., social security numbers, protected health information, credit card numbers) on any devices you are taking with you.

 - DO NOT copy high-risk or moderate-risk data to memory sticks or other easily lost media.

 - DO store data that you need for your trip in a Box account or on the University’s network.
 You can access your files stored on the University’s network and other campus resources through the University VPN.

 - Upon your return, immediately change your NetID password and the passwords of any accounts used while abroad.
 University IT may scan your device to ensure no malware is on it.
 Simply email UnivIT_SP@ur.rochester.edu to request your device be scanned.

 Sometimes airport or other security officers will ask you to start your device to prove that it works.
 Comply by starting your system and entering the password yourself.
-If the security officer wants you to give them the password, state that it is University policy to NOT share passwords.
-If they still require you to provide the password to them, give them the password, and change immediately following the check.
+If the security officer wants you to give them the password, state that it is the University’s policy to NOT share passwords.
+If they still require you to provide the password to them, give them the password, and change it immediately following the check.

-Traveling with IT devices to some countries, most notably China and Russia, is considered high cyber-risk.
+Traveling with IT devices to some countries, most notably China and Russia is considered a high cyber risk.
 The U.S. government has issued several advisories that travelers be aware that they could be targets of espionage activities when visiting these countries.
 Travelers are strongly encouraged to follow these recommendations:

 - DO NOT travel with encrypted devices to China unless you have advance approval from China.
 China severely restricts the import of unapproved encryption.
 If you attempt to cross the border with an encrypted device, you may be asked for the decryption key or your device may be confiscated.